 River Otter: Lutra canadensis

-River otters seem to prefer fresh water, and can be in rivers, creeks, lakes, ponds, and swamps.
-Otters live in burrows on the bank of the water body, often under the roots of a tree.
-They may dig their own burrow, or remodel the burrow of a beaver.
+This water-loving animal is found throughout Florida except the Keys.
+River otters usually prefer fresh water and can be found in rivers, creeks, lakes, ponds, and swamps.
+Otters live in burrows on the bank of the water body, often under tree roots.
+They may dig their own burrow or remodel a beaver’s burrow.